mbaumer/us_hep_funding/docs/_states/IA.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  107  Office of Science contracts, totalling  $285,610,441.72 Who have these contracts gone to?
+In the past 5 years, this state has received:
+107 Office of Science contracts, totalling $285,610,441.72

                                                          Amount ($)
 vendorname                                 fiscal_year
 ATRIUM HOTELS, L.P.
 2012             4200.00